michalkow/reduxwork/README.md

 A small [Redux](http://redux.js.org) framework for creating actions and reducers that work with AJAX or WebSocket functions and create real-time apps.

+For the previous version and installation, instructions, pleas check the [https://github.com/michalkow/reduxwork/tree/v1](v1 branch).

 ## Install

 Install from npm: